 The 16th to 18th Centuries

 In the late 16th century, the Italian surgeon Gaspare Tagliacozzi developed a rhinoplasty technique to reconstruct noses lost due to war injuries.
-In this procedure, a pedicle of skin from the bicep was attached to the nose, and bandaged with the patient’s arm in the raised position for about 20 days, until the skin had properly attached to the nose.
-At that point in time, the arm was then cut loose and a second surgery was performed to shape the remaining skin into a new nose.
+In this procedure, a pedicle of skin from the bicep was attached to the nose and bandaged with the patient’s arm in the raised position for about 20 days until the skin had adequately attached to the nose.
+At that point in time, the arm was cut loose, and a second surgery was performed to shape the remaining skin into a new nose.

 In the 18th century, rhinoplasties were often performed on patients in the late stages of syphilis, during which the nose loses its structure.
 It was no coincidence that in 1794, Sushruta’s “Indian rhinoplasty” technique was finally translated into English in an article in the British publication Gentlemen’s Magazine.